What is Knee Replacement Surgery?

 - Partial knee replacement treats only the diseased portions of the knee joint and retains the healthy ligaments and tissues

-- MAKOplasty® robotic-assisted technology is utilized at Inova Fair Oaks and Loudoun Hospitals for patients living with osteoarthritis and in need of a partial and/or total hip and knee replacement
+- MAKOplasty® robotic-assisted technology is utilized at Inova Fair Oaks, Inova Loudoun and Inova Mount Vernon Hospitals for patients living with osteoarthritis and in need of a partial and/or total hip and knee replacement

 What is MAKOplasty® Robotic Technology?

-Inova Fair Oaks Hospital and Inova Loudoun Hospital are among only a select few hospitals in the region offering MAKOplasty® robotic-assisted partial and total hip and knee replacements.
+Our Inova Fair Oaks, Inova Loudoun and Inova Mount Vernon Hospitals are among only a select few hospitals in the region offering MAKOplasty® robotic-assisted partial and total hip and knee replacements.

 The MAKOplasty® robotic technology improves accuracy, allows the surgeon to make adjustments for muscular and soft tissue alignment, and yields better outcomes for patients undergoing partial or total hip and knee replacements.
 This technology is typically used on patients living with osteoarthritis of the hip or knee.